| | | |

 Symbolism for Shrove Tuesday Pancakes

 Pancakes have been featured recipes in cookbooks since 1439.
-Flipping those pancakes have been a tradition for nearly as long.
+Flipping those pancakes has been a tradition for nearly as long.

 In 1619, Pasquil’s Palin wrote, “And every man and maide doe take their turne, And tosse their Pancakes up for feare they burne.”